jyrkioraskari/IFCtoB4R-DM_OpenAPI/README.md

 # IFCtoLBD_OpenAPI
 An OpenAPI implementation for IFCtoLBD converter.

+## Changes
+- IFCtoLBD was added.
+BOT+SMLS has a separate REST interface
+- BIMserver integration is functional.
+Some beta testing is still needed.

 ## Acknowledgements
 This research was funded by the EU through the H2020 project BIM4REN.